 The last week of the 40 days of Lent is called Passion Week, in memory of Christ’s suffering.
-All the ceremonies in this week were of a mournful nature.
-The Passion of St. Mark was read on the Tuesday and the Passion of St. Luke was read on the Wednesday.
-In this week, youths walked with clappers and rattles, whose sounds replaced the ringing of bells, which according to the belief of the time departed to Rome and therefore didn’t ring.
+All the ceremonies this week were of a mournful nature.
+The Passion of St. Mark was read on Tuesday, and the Passion of St. Luke was read on Wednesday.
+This week, youths walked with clappers and rattles, whose sounds replaced the ringing of bells, which according to the belief of the time, departed to Rome and therefore didn’t ring.

 In Czech, Maundy Thursday is known as Zelený čtvrtek (Green Thursday).
-This name is perhaps derived from the green mass robe that was used on this day and which is still used today.
-Besides this, green food (spinach and various types of cabbage) was eaten on this day so that one would stay healthy for the entire year.
+This name is perhaps derived from the green mass robe used on this day and is still used today.
+Besides this, green food (spinach and various types of cabbage) was eaten on this day to stay healthy for the entire year.
 The bells “departing for Rome” were heard for the last time in the church.
 They would then fall silent until Holy Saturday.
 A superstition existed in many places that when a bell was rung for the last time on Maundy Thursday, one was supposed to jingle money so that one would hold on to it.
 The sound of bells was replaced at Easter by various clappers and rattles.
-At mass on Maundy Thursday, the bishop and monastic heads washed the feet of 12 old men or monks.
+At mass on Maundy Thursday, the bishop and monastic heads washed the feet of 12 older men or monks.
 After the ceremony, he would entertain them at a banquet and give them a gift.
-This liturgical act is symbolically linked to the Last Supper of Christ, when Jesus did the same thing for his disciples.
+This liturgical act is symbolically linked to the Last Supper of Christ when Jesus did the same thing for his disciples.

 Many traditions were associated with Maundy Thursday: people got up very early on this day, and the family said their prayers.
-They washed themselves in dew, because they believed it prevented ailments of the neck and other illnesses.
-In some places this tradition was not observed until Good Friday.
-Housewives got up early on Maundy Thursday in order to have the house swept before sunrise, and they carried the sweepings to a crossroads so that no fleas would remain in the house.
+They washed in dew because they believed it prevented ailments of the neck and other illnesses.
+In some places, this tradition was not observed until Good Friday.
+Housewives got up early on Maundy Thursday to have the house swept before sunrise, and they carried the sweepings to a crossroads so that no fleas would remain in the house.
 Anyone who eats bread smeared with honey before sunrise on this day is protected against snakebites and wasp stings.
 “Judas” pastries were baked, which consisted of specially shaped ceremonial bread made from leavened dough.
 Once again, it was good for one’s health to eat these daubed in honey.
-One is not supposed to lend someone money or have a fight with anyone on Maundy Thursday in order to ensure that people avoid all quarrels and conversely that money finds its way to them.
+One is not supposed to lend someone money or have a fight with anyone on Maundy Thursday in order to ensure that people avoid all quarrels and, conversely, that money finds its way to them.